 Prepare your company setup now

-Freelance sole traders won’t be able to apply for the scheme – because they don’t pay employer contributions.
+Freelance sole traders won’t be able to apply for the scheme if they are not registered to pay employer contributions.
 So, if you’re currently a sole trader and want to take on a Kickstarter or two, you’ll need to incorporate as a Limited Company as soon as possible.
 This means you’re liable for National Insurance, pension contributions, and additional taxes – and will start paying yourself a salary (and dividends) instead of putting all business profit into your personal account.

 You can still run your business on the face of it exactly the same as before – your clients won’t notice the difference.
 It’s a paperwork-based change, that’s all!